GoogleCloudPlatform/cluster-toolkit/docs/videos/healthcare-and-life-sciences/README.md

    ```

    The `bucket_force_delete` variable makes it easier to tear down the
    deployment.
-If it is set to `false`, buckets with objects (files) will not be
+If it is set to the default value of `false`, buckets with
-   deleted and the `./ghpc destroy` command will fail partway through.
+   objects (files) will not be deleted and the `./ghpc destroy` command will
+   fail partway through.

    If the data stored in the buckets should be preseverved, remove the
    `--vars bucket_force_delete=true` portion of the command or set it to `false`